kenneth59715/NSGNEURON/_episodes/02-uploaddata.md

 This file (or one downloaded from [JonesEtAl2009 from ModelDB](https://senselab.med.yale.edu/modeldb/eavBinDown.cshtml?o=136803&mime=application/zip) can be used as input.

+Log in to your NSG account at the [Login Page](https://nsgdev.sdsc.edu:8443/portal2).

 Create a Folder.
 Folders contain sections for Data and Tasks.
 [Folder Management](https://nsgdev.sdsc.edu:8443/portal2/folder!list.action)